 The notion of the need for the U.S. Congress to be 50/50 in terms of gender has been brewing for many years.

-After the 1960’s movement to raise awareness on women’s equal rights, it looked like the momentum was rolling and that through organic growth, Congress would someday be 50/50 to reflect the population.
+After the 1960’s movement to raise awareness on women’s equal rights, it looked like the momentum was rolling and that through organic growth, Congress would someday be 50/50 in gender equality to reflect the population.

 But now we see the progress is glacial in spite of heroic efforts by many.

 So what do you do when the rules of the game are stacked against improvement?